theblurone0329/Car_Rental_System/README.md

 ## Need to knows

+All code files are within the 'src' folder

 The program starts at Login.java

 The main program that houses all the UI designs are in App.java